perforce/helix-authentication-extension/docs/architecture/decisions/0002-use-helix-extensions.md

 It was decided early on by the architect(s) to use Helix Core **extensions** to integrate with the authentication providers.
 While installation and configuration of extensions is easy, it does require having a current release of Helix Core (at least 2019.1).

 Other benefits of using extensions include the ease-of-use, primarily around installation and configuration.
 If triggers were used, they would need to be configured, probably with a file, and that file location would have to be known at run time by the triggers, and be readable by the user running the trigger.
 Additionally, the trigger would need a long-lived p4 ticket in order to be able to invoke commands against the server.
 With extensions, we do not have any of those problems.
+Lastly, since the extension stays resident in memory during the login process, the request identifier retrieved in `AuthPreSSO` is accessible to `AuthCheckSSO` without the need to persist the value on disk.

 ## Consequence